A's beat Tigers 7-3 in game resumed nearly 4 months later | New Country 923

 Fiers (14-3) is unbeaten over 21 starts dating to his no-hitter May 7.
 He allowed three runs and four hits over six innings.

-Oakland reliever Jake Diekman will have two appearances on May 19 with two different clubs: He actually pitched one inning for the Royals in Anaheim on May 19, and then got into the game Friday with Oakland with the stats that will be credited for May 19.
+Oakland reliever Jake Diekman will have two appearances on May 19 with two different clubs: He actually pitched one inning for the Royals in Anaheim on May 19, and then got into the game Friday for Oakland with the stats credited to May 19.

-It took 39 minutes to finish the 2-hour, 58-minute game half a country away.
+It took 39 minutes to finish the 2-hour, 58-minute game more than half a country away.
+Not many fans made it early on a Friday.

+“It almost felt like a Legion game because when we went out there there was nobody there,” Melvin said.

 The victory gave the A’s their first 11-game winning streak since winning 20 straight in 2002 and the longest in the majors this season.
 If the A’s hadn’t been able to hold on, it would have counted as a seven-game winning streak.
 Oakland also will be credited for an eight-game road winning streak from May 16-June 4.

-Pinder connected for a two-run drive — the A’s hadn’t cleared the fences yet on May 19 — to give Oakland a streak of 17 straight games with a homer, matching sixth-longest such streak in A’s history.
+Pinder connected for a two-run drive — the A’s hadn’t cleared the fences yet on May 19 — to give Oakland a streak of 17 straight games with a homer, matching the sixth-longest such streak in A’s history.
+Pinder technically homered in his third straight game, from May 17-19 against the Tigers.

 Stephen Piscotty had three hits, not playing at all Friday as he’s on the injured list.